abdulbasitosman/alx-low_level_programming/0x0F-function_pointers/README.md

-# Function pointers
-This is a function pointers project
+Task 0 - File: 0-print_name.c; Write a function that prints a name.